 The first optimisation was to reduce the stack size of the interpreter from 25 to 10.
-As the stack is stored in local memory, it is beneficial to minimise the data transfer and allocation of memory.
+As the stack is stored in local memory, it is beneficial to minimise the data transfer.
 This change, however, means that the stack might not be sufficient for larger expressions.
-Because with a stack size of 10 no problems were found during testing, it was assumed to be sufficient.
-In cases where this isn't sufficient, the stack size can be increased.
+Because there was no problem found with using a stack size of 10 during testing, it was assumed to be sufficient for most cases and in the other cases, the stack size can simply be increased.